 These international organisations assist the talent in the management and collection of royalty payments and are set up to navigate the differing local royalty regimes.Discover more

-It's been 33 years since This Is Spinal Tap was released.
+It's been 44 years since the band Spinal Tap was formed

 Yet we, the creators, have been told that global music sales from the soundtrack album total just US$98.

 We’re also, apparently, only entitled to share US$81 (between us) from global merchandising sales.

 So we are suing Vivendi and UMG, the TIST rights owners.
 We want the giant rights conglomerates to show us how exactly they are exploiting our creative work and to pay us, the creators, a fair share.